Frogger Reviews (Atari 5200)

-|Gameplay||How well the game mechanics work (player controls, game action, interface, etc.)||4.5|
+|Gameplay||How well the game mechanics work and the game plays.||3.7|

-|Personal Slant||How much you personally like the game, regardless of other attributes||4.5|
+|Personal Slant||A personal rating of the game, regardless of other attributes||3.3|

-|Sound / Music||The quality of the sound effects and/or music composition||4.5|
+|Sound / Music||The quality of the sound effects and/or music composition||3.5|

 Critic ReviewsMobyRanks are listed below.
 You can read here for more information about MobyRank.